College of Education and Human Development

 Family Social Science

-Community impacts on individual and family heath and well-being
+Community impacts on individual and family health and well-being

 Promoting connections between people who live in the same area, or share the same goals; acknowledgment and study of the role one's surroundings play in one's development.
 Researching physical, mental, and emotional well-being in development, learning, and culture.